olivier-2018/dt-exercises/_instructions_mooc/04-ModCon/41-intro-quiz.md

 >> Assuming we can measure quantities of interest and drive the system through actuators, are all systems controllable? <<

 [ ] In principle, yes, but some will be (significantly) more complicated and costly than others, so in practice not always.
-[ ] In principle yes, but only through more advanced controllers (not covered in this course).
+[ ] Yes, in principle, but only through more advanced controllers (not covered in this course).
 [ ] No, because we have not discovered sufficiently advanced controllers yet.
 AI might solve this challenge.
 [x] No, because some systems simply can't be controlled.
 [ ] It depends on our understanding/ability to model the system mathematically.